Registration for our 2025 Short Course is OPEN!

 This seven-week course is designed to get you started in the fascinating hobby of keeping honey bees.
 In this class you will learn how to set up your own bee hive, how to handle, work with and manage the bees, how to keep them healthy, and, of course, what you can do with all of that honey you will be rewarded with.
 We will be holding the classes at the Watkins Regional Park Nature Center from 7 P.M to 9 P.M. on Thursday nights beginning on February 9th.
 A syllabus will be published online along with a BUMBA website forum with a wealth of information.

 PLEASE NOTE: registrations are not final until we receive your course fee, and places will be given on a first-come, first served basis based on date of payment.
-Registration is limited to 50 people to assure individual instruction and to comply with COVID-19 protocols at Watkins.

 Why so early in the year?